-Knowing your budget is very important when purchasing home theater speakers because they can get expensive very quickly.
+Knowing your budget is very important when purchasing home theater speakers because they can get expensive very quickly, as you would know if you’ve checked out our guide on the best speakers.
 If you already have everything except speakers then it’s pretty easy.
 Set the budget, decide on how many speakers you want to get, then search through some recommended speakers that fit your price point.
 If you haven’t purchased an A/V receiver yet, then expect to pay between $350 – $600 for a good unit.
 Here are some of our recommended A/V receivers.

 Recommended Home Theater Speakers

 Here’s a list of all of the different types of speakers with our recommended options.
 I’m not putting ridiculously priced speakers on this list because I’m looking to maximize the quality while keeping the price as reasonable as possible.
 Of course, an $800 Klipsch speaker is going to outperform most other models, but being realistic, 95% of people are not looking to invest that kind of money into speakers.
 I love great surround sound, but there’s no need to overspend on an entire system.
 There are many great options out there at amazing prices.

 For the “quality options”, I have chosen Klipsch speakers.
 They have made a name for themselves in the speaker industry because they make outstanding speakers and have done so for many years.
 They have a wide variety of speakers all at varying price points.
 Some ridiculously expensive, and some that are very reasonably priced!
 The ones mentioned below are speakers I believe to be reasonably priced.

 For the “quality-budget options”, I have chosen Polk speakers.
 Like Klipsch, they have been in the speaker industry for a very long time and have a great reputation for making quality speakers.

 As mentioned earlier, these are more low profile than